Working with Layers

 Switching Layers

-Click the desired layer.
+Click on the desired layer.

 Switching to layer 1